Detector (radio): Phase-locked loop detector

-The phase-locked loop detector requires no frequency-selective LC network to accomplish demodulation.
+A phase-locked loop detector requires no frequency-selective LC network to accomplish demodulation.
 In this system, a voltage controlled oscillator (VCO) is phase locked by a feedback loop, which forces the VCO to follow the frequency variations of the incoming FM signal.
 The low-frequency error voltage that forces the VCO's frequency to track the frequency of the modulated FM signal is the demodulated audio output.
 The phase-locked loop detector should not be confused with the phase-locked loop frequency synthesizer, which is often used in digitally-tuned AM and FM radios to generate the local oscillator frequency.